ctbowler/quant-research/low-latency-crypto-engine/README.md

 On the C++ side, a SharedMemoryReader thread continuously reads from this buffer, decoding the byte stream into structured messages (OrderBook, Trade, etc.) without the overhead of sockets or file I/O — on average my *raw* data per socket request was 4x smaller than its json equivalent, hence initializing static containers with pre-set sizes can reduce json overhead.
 This architecture enables real-time data flow and rendering with minimal delay, making it optimal for high-frequency market visualization and strategy simulation.

-Note that the latency is throttled by the rate at which Python receives websocket updates, which tends to be on the order of milliseconds.
+**Note** that the latency is throttled by the rate at which Python receives websocket updates, which tends to be on the order of milliseconds.
+Infact, Python's websocket libraries typically perform worse in comparison to languages like C++ (see: *"An Analysis of the Performance of WebSockets in Various Programming Languages and Libraries" (2021)* and also *Daniel Lemire’s Blog: “A Simple WebSocket Benchmark in Python” (2023)*).

 <div align="center">
 <img src="src/data-flow-diagram.png" width="400" alt="src/data-flow-diagram.png">